 - A department ordering a t-shirt for profit requires a university logo and use of licensed vendor

-- A student organization buying any product to sell to its members, paid for or provided by membership fees:
+- A student organization buying any product to sell (includes paid for or provided by membership fees, etc.):

 - With a university or college name in text

 If the vendor is not licensed, the vendor will need to secure a license from the university’s licensing agency, Affinity Licensing.